 To achieve a greater community-wide understanding of ownership and rights, the project will run participatory mapping exercises and practical workshops to identify the delineation of land and document existing land-based resources.
 The project has a particular focus on increasing the number of women and young people actively engaged in advocating for their rights.

-Zimbabwe Educational Trust: Strengthening child rights through advocacy and community-led birth registration programmes
+Zimbabwe Educational Trust: (link to charity’s website, opens in a new window) Strengthening child rights through advocacy and community-led birth registration programmes

 This project will address a range of complex, institutional and socio-cultural barriers to birth registration in Zimbabwe.